KristenJZ/KristenJZ.github.io/content/en/notebooks/_index.md

 {{<column>}}

-This is the class SI session website for my students enrolled in *COMM2100 Introduction to Comm Theory* at the University of North Carolina at Charlotte, 2023 Fall.
-During the sessions, I lead discussions among students and reinforce the knowledge that students learned on lectures.
+This is the class SI session website for my students enrolled in *COMM2100 Introduction to Comm Theory* at the University of North Carolina at Charlotte, 2023 Fall and 2024 Spring.
+During the sessions, I led discussions among students to reinforce the knowledge that students learned on lectures.

-- Class size: 125 students.
+- Class size: 125 students in 2023 Fall; 87 students in 2024 Spring.